 Overall, Texas drivers are driving more on a year-to-year basis.
 Since 2013, Texas drivers drove 1.75 percent more miles, nearly 249 billion miles in 2014.
 Aside from serious injuries and fatalities, minor traffic accidents caused an estimated 237,941 car accident injuries.

-There are many types of car accidents, and whether you’re the driver hit by a negligent trucker or a pedestrian hit by a texting minivan driver, Julie Johnson Law is here to help.
+There are many types of car accidents, and whether you’re the driver hit by a negligent trucker or a pedestrian hit by a texting minivan driver, the Law Office of Julie Johnson is here to help.
 Contact us online or call our office today at 214-290-8001 to schedule a free consultation regarding your right to recovery.